-Nokia Oyj (NOK) said it filed patent- infringement lawsuits against HTC (2498) Corp., Research in Motion Ltd. (RIMM) and ViewSonic Corp. in the U.S. and Germany over inventions in mobile devices including phones and tablets.
+Nokia Oyj (NOK:US) said it filed patent- infringement lawsuits against HTC (2498) Corp., Research in Motion Ltd. (RIMM:US) and ViewSonic Corp. in the U.S. and Germany over inventions in mobile devices including phones and tablets.

 One complaint was filed against HTC at the U.S. International Trade Commission in Washington, which has the power to block imports of products that infringe U.S. patents.
 HTC and ViewSonic were sued in federal court in Wilmington, Delaware, while all three companies were named in German lawsuits.
 Nokia said in a statement it claims infringement of 45 patents in all.